HEP-FCC/FCCSW/doc/CppCodingStyleGuidelines.md

   - options (contains all configuration files)
   - dict (contains files needed to build the lcg library)
   - doc (contains readme files documenting this specific package)
-  - test (contains files used for unit-testing)
+  - tests (contains files used for unit-testing)
+    - options (contains configuration files only used for tests)
+    - scripts (contains python scripts used for testing)
+  - data (contains input text files needed for this package)

 ### File Names
 Header files end with `.h`, source files end with `.cpp`, standalone executable implementations end with `.cxx`.

-When an additional "implementation header file" is needed (e.g. in order to not clutter the header file of a templated class) an additional file `.impl` can be included in the header file.
+When an additional "implementation header file" is needed (e.g. in order to not clutter the header file of a templated class) an additional file `.incl` can be included in the header file.

 ***